GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 3. The website uses TLS/SSL certificates that were issued from Federal PKI CAs
 4. These certificates validate to the U.S. Government Root CA (i.e., COMMON)

 This will also impact cross-agency users of these intranet websites.
-For example, a State<!--Department of State (DOS) or State Government user (ex: California)--> user browsing to a DHS-hosted intranet website.
+For example, a State<!--Do we mean Department of State (DOS) or State Government user (ex: California)--> user browsing to a DHS-hosted intranet website.

-You can mitigate the impact for the government intranet websites for all government-furnished equipment by using configuration management tools that include your agency's group policy objects or _certutil_, as described below.<!--LaChelle used all lowercase for "group policy object(s)," so change it here too.-->
+You can mitigate the impact for the government intranet websites for all government-furnished equipment by using configuration management tools that include your agency's group policy objects or _certutil_, as described below.<!--Changed to all lowercase for "group policy object(s)" with no acronym, per LaChelle's changes.-->

 {% info-alert.html content="Your network smartcard logon using PIV and CAC is not impacted." %}